Movatterモバイル変換

 The infinite facets of the divine feminine's nature is discernible by the many perspectives on her.[29]
 The goddesses, regarded as essentially benign, award their devotees divine grace; these goddesses includeRadha, the lover of Krishna;Sita, the wife of Rama;Saraswati, the goddess of knowledge and wisdom;Sri Lakshmi, the wife of Vishnu, and the goddess of luck and prosperity; andParvati, the example of ultimate devotee and the wife of Shiva.[30]

-The benign goddesses are mostly consorts of several gods, and in this respect, they symbolize the power of their husband as his shakti.
-The benign goddesses are usually depicted as being smaller than their husband and are commonly shown in a subordinate role, as with Lakshmi, who is often portrayed sitting at the feet of Vishnu.
-The benign goddesses, in their role as wife, present an outline of characteristics like loyalty and assistance, making them an ideal example for Hindu women in general, and often a symbol of the supreme devotee.[24]
+The benign goddesses are mostly consorts of several gods, and in this respect, they symbolize the power of each of their husbands as his respective shakti.
+Each goddess is usually depicted as being smaller than her husband and is commonly shown in a subordinate role, as with Lakshmi, who is often portrayed sitting at the feet of Vishnu.
+In their roles as wives, the benign goddesses provide loyalty and assistance to their husbands, qualities that set ideal examples for Hindu women in general and often symbolize the supreme devotee.[31]

 The fierce side of Shakti

 The more aggressive personifications of Shakti are represented by theessentially fierce goddesses such asKali,Durga andChandi.
 The character and imagery of these goddesses reflect the most profound understanding of the nature of cosmic power.
-The devotee is brought to face "the dark side of divinity" by these fierce goddesses, who appear to shatter all taboos.[24]
-In numerous instances, the power of the bengin goddesses is subtle, while that of the fierce goddesses is brazen and they seemingly delight in displaying their power.
+The devotee is brought to face "the dark side of divinity" by these fierce goddesses, who appear to shatter all taboos.[31]
+In numerous instances, the power of the benign goddesses is subtle, while that of the fierce goddesses is brazen and they seemingly delight in displaying their power.
 Though described as married, they are inherently independent and are undoubtedly powerful on their own accord.
 When depicted along with their husbands, the goddesses Kali andTara are normally shown in the dominant position, often being involved in copulatory postures.
-Kali is the most glaring exemplar of this idealism as she is commonly depicted standing on the prostrated body of Shiva.[24]
+Kali is the most glaring exemplar of this idealism as she is commonly depicted standing on the prostrated body of Shiva.[31]

 Shakti embodiment by local goddesses

-Local goddesses are generally not considered to be the local counterparts of pan-Indian goddesses.[25]
-Though local goddesses are often regarded as having no connection with the Brahmanical goddesses or the concept of shakti, there is, still, a fundamental understanding that all goddesses personify divine power, and between all goddesses there is a correspondence.[25]
-Per the scriptures, both local goddesses and Brahmanical, pan-Indian goddesses are manifestations of theMahadevi.
-The conception that all goddesses emerge from one reality is expounded in theBrahma Vaivarta Purana and in theDevi Bhagavata Purana, which states (9.1.58) 'Every female in every Universe is sprung from a part ofŚrī Rādhā or part of a part'.[25]
-TheKurma Purana, in praise ofParvati (1.12.64), highlights the fact that pan-Indian goddesses themselves have many manifestations; an epithet for the goddess isEkānekavibhāgasthā, meaning 'stationed in one as well as in many divisions'.
-These similitudes are speculated to be the genesis of the frequently used phrase 'all the mothers are one'.[25]
+Local goddesses are generally not considered as local counterparts of pan-Indian goddesses.[32]
+Though local goddesses are often regarded as having no connection with the Brahmanical goddesses or the concept of shakti, there is, still, a fundamental understanding that all goddesses personify divine power, and between all goddesses there is a correspondence.[32]
+Per the scriptures, both local goddesses and Brahmanical pan-Indian goddesses are manifestations of theMahadevi.
+The conception that all goddesses emerge from one reality is expounded in theBrahma Vaivarta Purana and in theDevi Bhagavata Purana, which states (9.1.58) 'Every female in every Universe is sprung from a part ofŚrī Rādhā or part of a part'.[32]
+TheKurma Purana, in praise ofParvati (1.12.64), highlights that pan-Indian goddesses themselves have many manifestations; an epithet used for the goddess isEkānekavibhāgasthā, meaning 'stationed in one as well as in many divisions'.
+These similitudes are speculated to be the genesis of the frequently used phrase 'all the mothers are one'.[32]

 Beliefs and traditions